Sew Liberated’s digital patterns come with an instructions file and a couple options for printing the full-size pattern pieces.

 We highly recommend always including at least the size above and below your target size, so you can more easily make sizing adjustments as you fit your garment to your body.
 If your measurements don’t fall within a single size (which is very common!), be sure to print a range of sizes that covers all parts of your body.
 For example, if you are a 22 in the hips but a 26 in the bust, we recommend that you print out sizes 20 – 28.

-If you would like to print particular sizes at home, you can hide other sizes in the PRINT-AT-HOME PDF using the layers feature of Adobe Reader.
+If you would like to print particular sizes at home, you can hide other sizes in the PRINT-AT-HOME PDF using the layers feature of Adobe Reader on a Windows PC or Mac laptop/desktop.
+(Unfortunately, working with layers is not currently well-supported on mobile devices.)

 If you have any other suggestions on how to best print PDF patterns, let everyone know in the comments below!
 And of course, if you need any extra help, please don’t hesitate to write us at email@example.com.
 We’re here for you!